Page 1 of 1

 by Rob Swan

-A cronjob is a schedules task you want your server to do, the crontab file is a list of those jobs.
+A cronjob is a scheduled task you want your server to do, the crontab file is a list of those jobs.

 In this example there is blank line space at the end of the file, which can be very easy to miss.